Dr. Benjamin Höhne

 is Deputy Director of the Institute for Parliamentary Research in Berlin.

-Since 2016, he teaches at the Martin-Luther-University Halle-Wittenberg in the study programme “Parliamentary Questions and Civil Society”.
-As a result, he attaches importance to interfaces between theory and practice and connections among various levels of government, for example through excursions to the European Parliament, the German Bundestag and state parliaments.
+Höhne has been lecturing at the Martin-Luther-University's “Parliamentary Questions and Civil Society” programme since 2016, attaching importance to interfaces between theory and practice and connections among various levels of government, for example through excursions to the European Parliament, the German Bundestag and state parliaments.

 Höhne’s dissertation, “Recruitment of EU Parliamentarians.
-Organization, Actors and Decisions in Parties”, received 2015 the Science Prize of the German Bundestag.
+Organization, Actors and Decisions in Parties”, was awarded the Science Prize of the German Bundestag in 2015.

 His fields of teaching and research are: Political Parties in and out of Parliaments, The System of Government of the Federal Republic of Germany, Political Participation as well as the Policy Area "Security Policy"